Sunday, October 12, 2025

 Digilog Systems Telecomputer II (315), circa 1976, a briefcase-housed acoustic coupler.

 Phone phreaking was a term coined to describe the activities of the sub-culture of people who explored and exploited public telephone networks.
 The term first referred to groups which, since the late 1950s, had reverse engineered the analogue system of audio tones used to route long-distance calls.
 By re-creating these tones, phreaks could switch calls from the handset, allowing free calls to be made around the world; this at a time when even local calls could cost money and long distance or international calls could cost hundreds of dollars per hour.
 Electronic tone generators known as blue boxes soon became available, making phreaking possible even for those without much technical knowledge.
 This early aspect of phreaking effectively ended by the 1980s as most phone networks switched from acoustic tones to digital computer systems.
-The phone phreaks are best remembered for their early hacks into the big mainframes of operations like NASA, the Pentagon and the CIA.
-The phreaks were pleased to find a military mainframe might be in a secure facility with industrial strength air-conditioning and power supply systems with armed guards on the doors yet be connected directly to the public telephone network.
+The 1960s were something of a "golden age" for hacking for its own sake (rather than for malice or illicit profits) and the hackers are best remembered for their early "break-ins" to the big mainframes of operations like NASA, the Pentagon and the CIA.
+The hackers were pleased to find a military mainframe might be in a secure facility with industrial strength air-conditioning & power supply systems behind doors with armed guards yet be hard-wired to the public telephone network.

 No comments: